Teaching with Maps

 Introduction to Latitude and Longitude

-Students in grades K-2 look at latitude and longitude lines on a map of the United States and discuss why the lines are helpful.
-They explain the relationship between latitude and temperature.
+Students in grades K-2 look at lines of latitude and longitude on a map of the U.S. and discuss why the lines are helpful.
+They also discuss how temperature varies with latitude.

 A View from Overhead